AdobeDocs/experience-manager-cloud-service.en/help/forms/create-form-data-models.md

 ---
-title: How to Create Form Data Model?
+title: How to create Form Data Model?
-description: Experience Manager Forms data integration provides an intuitive user interface to create and work with form data models.
-Learn how to create form data models with or without configured data sources.
+description: AEM Forms data integration provides an intuitive UI to create and work with form data models(FDM) and create FDM with or without configured data sources.
 feature: Form Data Model
 role: User, Developer
 level: Beginner, Intermediate